spanag/eden/docs/contact_us.rst

 :hidden:`Email us`
 ******************

-.. todo invisible header here?
+..
+LATER invisible header here?

 And more generally, feel free to send e-mail to the developers anytime: